Skip to main content

 Read Now

 We've all been there: staring at a shattered database because someone assumed an internal admin panel didn't need rigorous input validation.
-A few years back, consulting for a mid-sized e-commerce platform, I got the classic 2am pager duty alert.
-The entire user table had been wiped out.
+A few years back, while consulting for a mid-sized e-commerce platform, I received the classic 2 AM pager duty alert.
+The entire user table had been irreparably wiped out.

-The culprit?
-A simple search bar meant to look up user emails.
-The code looked roughly like this:
+The culprit was a seemingly harmless search bar meant to look up user emails for a customer support dashboard.
+The underlying PHP code looked roughly like this:

 $email = $_POST["email"];